Nico Smit: Lion Mark Hickey: Jeep crossing river, Mokoro David Luck: Delta aerial

 Magnificent knob thorn acacia trees and a splendid view over the Linyanti waterways conjure a nostalgic era in African exploration at an authentic bush camp with luxurious tents set in intimate, wild surroundings.

 Linyanti Reserve, Botswana

 Set under magnificent knob thorn acacia trees with a splendid view over the Linyanti waterways, this nostalgic safari camp is replete with the atmosphere of a bygone era of African exploration.
 Linyanti Tented Camp offers guests a remarkably intimate experience of its wild surroundings and is designed to foster a feeling of openness and connection with nature.
-This authentic bush camp has just five spacious walk-in tents, each with brass bucket showers and hand basins, separate flushing toilets and shower areas.
+This authentic bush camp has just five spacious walk-in tents, each with separate hand basin, full shower and flushing toilet.
 While the camp’s appointments are simple, in keeping with the classic safari ambience of days gone by, guests don’t lack for comfort.
 High-quality cotton linens and bush laundry service are among the many luxuries and amenities provided in this remote setting.
 And there’s nothing as romantic as enjoying a meal prepared over the campfire as you dine by the glow of paraffin lanterns and starlight.
 Both day and night game drives are offered in open 4x4 vehicles.
 Guided wildlife drives can be interspersed with nature walks (weather dependent).
 One of the most unique attractions of the Linyanti region is watching scores of elephants refresh themselves in the area's multitude of waterways.